- Explanatory Notes, January 2004

 Country of residence

-State of intended address in which most time spent
+State or territory in which most time spent on departure

 Intended/actual length of stay overseas